orel-dayan/OS_Assigment2/README.md

 - Orel Dayan
 - Evyatar Yosef

-## Run Example :
+## Examples
-all the files and the pictures in the folder "examples" in the repository.
+All the examples are in the folder docs.

-we ran stshell, and we ran some commands, you can see the picture below. we also ran the cmp copy decode encode in the same shell.
+We ran the following commands in the our shell (stshell), and we can see the results in the screenshots below:

-some comments:
+### Notes:
+- we can see that the shell supports the commands: ls, cat, clear, exit,grep,wc,cmp,copy,encode,decode and etc.

 - The files file1.txt and file2.txt are identical, file3.txt is identical except for changes in capital letters.
 - we copied by force the content of file1.txt to copy.txt that already exists, and we can see that the content of copy.txt was overwritten.
 - we copied -v the content of file1.txt to newCopy.txt that does not exist, and we can see that the content of newCopy.txt was created.
 - we redirected the output of ls to file4.txt, and we can see that the content of file4.txt was created.

 ![Screenshot from 2023-04-22 22-55-10](https://user-images.githubusercontent.com/117816462/233805358-19f8144c-8b2d-44c4-804a-6514303d5a51.png)